An Approach

 then those values cause x² to become this sequence:

-And that sequence will also approach 4.
-Therefore 4 is the limit of x² whether x approaches 2 from the right or from the left.
-And so we can drop the + or − signs and simply write:
+That sequence also will approach 4.
+Therefore, the limit of x2 as x approaches 2 both from the right and from the left is the same number.
+Therefore we can drop the + or − signs and simply write:

 To summarize: